 - J-2 status - currently there is no regulatory restriction on study for J-2 dependents, and they may study full-time or part-time as desired.

 - F-2 status - restrictions exist for an F-2 who wishes to study at a college or university:

-- Less than full-time study: Below 12 s.h. for undergrads or 9 s.h. for graduate students.
+- Only study that is less than full-time is permitted: Below 12 s.h. for undergrads or 9 s.h. for graduate students.
 Study less than full-time is permitted for coursework that may contribute to or lead to a degree.

 Many spouses experience difficulty adjusting to life in the United States, especially if they do not speak English well.
 It is stressful for them to carry out daily activities, assist their children with schoolwork, and make friends.
 You may need to spend a lot of time at the beginning helping your spouse do things he or she normally did at home.
 Your children will also need your assistance with their schoolwork.